 Some of these third parties may be based outside the European Economic Area and where we share personal information out of the European Economic Area these transfers are subject to special rules under European and UK data protection law.

-The Orpheus App is hosted on Linode in London, UK.
+The Orpheus App is hosted on AWS servers in the London, UK Data Centre.
 The Modules in the App are hosted on AWS servers and delivered by AWS CloudFront which has over 100 edge locations around the world depending on where the user is.
 The App uses TLS encryption, and the transfer of data between the App and servers is encrypted over HTTPS.

 How long will we store your personal data